OroszAdam/OroszAdam/README.md

 ### 🚀 What I Do

-🫏 Currently building frontend used by dozens of thousands at PM-International
+🫏 Currently building frontend used by dozens of thousands users at PM-International

 🤖 Previously developed **robotic surgery systems** at Quantum Surgical, and **commissioned robots** in the automotive industry at evopro systems engineering